Budd Schulberg: Career

 In 1950, Schulberg published The Disenchanted, about a young screenwriter who collaborates on a screenplay about a college winter festival with a famous novelist at the nadir of his career.
 The novelist (who was then assumed by reviewers to be a thinly disguised portrait of Fitzgerald, who had died 10 years earlier) is portrayed as a tragic, flawed figure, with whom the young screenwriter becomes disillusioned.
 The novel was the tenth bestselling novel in the United States in 1950 and was adapted as a Broadway play in 1958, starring Jason Robards (who won a Tony Award for his performance) and George Grizzard as the character loosely based on Schulberg.
 In 1958, Schulberg wrote and co-produced (with his younger brother Stuart) the film Wind Across the Everglades, directed by Nicholas Ray.

 Schulberg wrote the 1957 film A Face in the Crowd.
 Based on the short story "Your Arkansas Traveler" in his book Some Faces in the Crowd, the film starred newcomer Andy Griffith as an obscure country singer who rises to fame and becomes extraordinarily manipulative to preserve his success and power.

 Schulberg encountered political controversy in 1951 when screenwriter Richard Collins, testifying to the House Un-American Activities Committee (HUAC), named Schulberg as a former member of the Communist Party.
 Schulberg, still resentful of the influence Communist officials tried to exert over his fiction, testified as a friendly witness and explained how Communist Party members had sought to influence the content of What Makes Sammy Run? and "named names" of other Hollywood communists.

 Schulberg was also a sports writer and former chief boxing correspondent for Sports Illustrated.
 He wrote some well-received books on boxing, including Sparring with Hemingway.
 He was inducted into the International Boxing Hall of Fame in 2002 in recognition of his contributions to the sport.

+Schulberg wrote a script for a film adaptation of Bobby Kennedy's book The Enemy Within, with Jerry Wald set to produce the film for Twentieth Century Fox.
+However the studio backed out over fears that truckers from the Teamsters union would refuse to transport the film tape to the theaters.
+The book exposed criminality by Jimmy Hoffa and others in the Teamsters hierarchy.

 In 1965, after a devastating riot had ripped apart the fabric of the Watts section of Los Angeles, Schulberg formed the Watts Writers Workshop in an attempt to ease frustrations and bring artistic training to the economically impoverished district.

+He penned the introduction to Walter Sheridan's 1972 book The Fall and Rise of Jimmy Hoffa.
 In 1981, Schulberg wrote Moving Pictures: Memories of a Hollywood Prince, an autobiography covering his youth in Hollywood growing up in the 1920s and 1930s among the famous motion picture actors and producers as the son of B. P. Schulberg, head of Paramount Studios.